Letter to our Western-born leader

 Dear David,

 You have given me some good advice, which I will do my best to learn from going forward.
 I'm dutifully chipping away at my problems.
 Thank you!
+I have so much to learn: I embrace beneficial growth and change in this big adventure of life.

 As part of your work, years ago you ordained my husband and me as tepahtianimeh.

-You have told us both in front of the altar with the rest of our group that we are your colleagues.
+You told us both in front of the altar with the rest of our group that we are your colleagues.

-However, you can't take back your ordaining of us.
+Now, you can't take back your ordaining of us.

-You have made clear that you require that I agree that my dreams are meaningless except for as psychological indicators of my own problems.
+For several years now, you have made clear that you require that I agree that my dreams are meaningless except for as psychological indicators of my own problems.
 You know I will not lie about my view of this.

-Sacred Earth has visited me with powerful visions and strong instructions.
+Sacred Earth has visited with powerful visions and strong instructions.
 Part of me would love to go on vacation right now!
 But the adventure of life has other plans.

 Sincerely,